async-profiler/async-profiler/docs/FlamegraphInterpretation.md

 # FlameGraph interpretation

-To interpret a flame graph, the best way forward is to understand how they are created.
-Sampling profiling results are a set of stack traces.
+To interpret a flame graph, the best way forward is to understand how it is created.

 ## Example application to profile